-Whenever it appears to a magistrate that any person Security for 72. is likely to commit a breach of the peace or to do any wrongpeace in ful act that may probably occasion a breach of the peace, such magistrate may in manner hereinafter provided require such person to show cause why he should not be ordered to execute a bond, with or without sureties, for keeping the peace for such period not exceeding one year as the magistrate thinks fit to fix.
+72. Whenever it appears to a magistrate that any person is likely to commit a breach of the peace or to do any wrongful act that may probably occasion a breach of the peace, such magistrate may in manner hereinafter provided require such person to show cause why he should not be ordered to execute a bond, with or without sureties, for keeping the peace for such period not exceeding one year as the magistrate thinks fit to fix.